 9. Where do I get school uniform from?

 Much as we value diversity at Gordonstoun, a little uniformity is good on occasion.
 Our distinctive uniforms are something students can be proud to wear and are available on campus from the School Shop.
 Our shop is open all year round, weekdays from 8am-3pm and fitting appointments can be made at any time.
 All clothing can also be ordered by email.
 As you can imagine the shop is very busy at the start of the Autumn term, so please make an appointment well in advance – and if you have your child’s measurements handy we can have the uniform ready for collection on arrival.
 Students can always order additional items which will be charged to the school bill.
 Overseas students can also have their clothing name taped (there is a small charge for this service).
 The shop also stocks other useful items like shower gel, stationery and last-minute gifts for parents!
 Please remember that children do need to bring polished shoes and trainers with them – see the uniform guide for details.
-If you would like to know more, simply email firstname.lastname@example.org
+If you would like to know more, simply email firstname.lastname@example.org or call us on 01343 837817.

 10. We live far away, so does my child have to go away at leave out weekends?